sara-nl/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 .. image:: surfsara-portal.png
 	:align: center

 You need to login with the username and password (the same credentials that provide you access to the SURFsara user portal https://portal.surfsara.nl/home).
-Once you enter the correct credentials you will be redirected to the following pages for agreeing to the terms and conditions.
+Once you enter the correct credentials you will be redirected to the following pages for agreeing to the terms and conditions available in both English and Dutch.

 .. image:: consent-personal-info.png
 	:align: center